Feeling Overly Intimidated By Certain Types Of People

 People who break the rules or commit minor crimes

 This is another issue that comes up more in high school and reflects an attitude of being a bit too innocent and afraid of the world.
-Sometimes socially inexperienced people who obey the rules and color between the lines can see anyone who does some minor rebellious stuff as being really edgy and unstable.
+Sometimes socially inexperienced people who obey the rules and always color between the lines can see anyone who does some minor rebellious acts as being really edgy and unstable.
 Like they may start getting weak in the knees when they have to talk to someone at their school who drinks under age, occasionally skips classes, and who once tagged a mailbox with a marker.